japinli/.tmux/keybindings.md

  n           | Go to the next window. p           | Go to the previous window. c           | Create a new window.
+ S           | Create a new window and connect it by ssh.
  V           | Split the current pane into two, top and bottom. v           | Split the current pane into two, left and right.
  C-s         | Create a new session.